#BoycottVistara trends on Twitter after airline posts picture of GD Bakshi, then deletes it

 People then started trending #BoycottVistara to emphasize their point and called for the tweet to be re-posted as deleting it was an 'insult to military forces.'

-Among others, BJP Delhi unit's spokesperson Tajinder Pal Singh Bagga said that he would not travel in Vistara till the airline tweets the picture again and apologies.
+Among others, Bharatiya Janata Party (BJP) Delhi unit's spokesperson Tajinder Pal Singh Bagga said that he would not travel in Vistara till the airline tweets the picture again and apologies.

 . @airvistara deleted Honourable @adgpi Officer General GD Bakshi Pic after Anti Army Gang Pressure.
 I will never travel on Air Vistara till thn they tweet Pic again & apologies , RT if you will #BoycottVistara pic.twitter.com/rbyAvgEIDn— Chowkidar Tajinder Pal Singh Bagga (@TajinderBagga) April 21, 2019